DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - The separation of duties principle says that no employee should have permission to perform two tasks that, when combined, would pose a security risk
     - ❄️**Two-Person Control**: where two people must concur to perform a sensitive action.
 E.g emergency access to system administrator privileges.
 Under this procedure, two qualified administrators must agree to retrieve emergency credentials.
 - 3.1.7 Keep it simple
-    - ❄️**Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design.
+    - ✴️**Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design.
 The keep it simple principle says that security controls and other technologies should remain as simple as possible while still completing their objectives.
     3.1.8 Zero Trust
     - ❄️**Zero Trust**: Security architecture where no entity is trusted by default.
 Based on 3 principles
         - ⭐Assume Breach